egbdfX/FastImagingPipe/README.md

 # Fast Imaging Pipeline

-We develop a GPU-accelerated Fast Imaging (FI) Pipeline for transient detection in radio astronomy.
+We develop a GPU-accelerated Fast Imaging Pipeline (FIP) for transient detection and localisation in radio astronomy.
 Please see our paper in Section [Reference](https://github.com/egbdfX/FastImagingPipe/tree/main#reference) for more information.
-The FI pipeline consists of two components: SVD imager (see [SVD Imager](https://github.com/egbdfX/SVDimager)) and FI trigger (see [Fast Imaging Trigger](https://github.com/egbdfX/FastImagingTrigger)).
+The FI pipeline consists of two components: Transient-Oriented Imager ([TOI](https://github.com/egbdfX/SVDimager)) and Fast Imaging Trigger ([FITrig](https://github.com/egbdfX/FastImagingTrigger)).

+There are two executable stages:

+1. `svd_preprocess_gpu`: reads CASA Measurement Sets and writes inputs for the imager in FITS files (solely as data containers rather than image files).
+2. `sharedlibrary_gpu`: reads the FITS inputs, runs the CUDA imaging and tLISI kernels, and writes the final tLISI matrix into a FITS file.

+The older Python preprocessing script, `SVD_MFS.py`, is still included as a reference implementation.
+The maintained preprocessing path is the GPU/C++ implementation in `SVDPreprocessMain.cpp` and `SVDPreprocessKernels.cu`.

 ## User guidance

 **Step 0:** Pre-processing